Ticketmaster criticised for coronavirus refund policy

-Ticketmaster has been criticised after making it seemingly impossible for fans to secure refunds to shows that have been postponed due to the ongoing coronavirus pandemic.
+Ticketmaster have clarified their refund policy after fans questioned whether they would be able to secure refunds to shows that have been postponed due to the ongoing coronavirus pandemic.

-The ticketing site has previously vowed to provide refunds for cancelled events, but their UK policy when it comes to rescheduled gigs is decidedly less straightforward for fans.
+The ticketing site has previously vowed to provide refunds for cancelled events, but their UK policy in regards to rescheduled gigs was also questioned by fans.

-Instead of clarifying whether fans can secure refunds if they are unable to attend the new date, they are instead advised to resell tickets on their own site.
+Some had questioned whether they could gain straight refunds if they are unable to attend the new date, and instead claimed they had been advised to resell tickets on Ticketmaster’s own site.

-The ticket exchange allows the site to rake in more fees from sellers, and funds generated from resold tickets will also only be available to sellers after the gigs take place – meaning cash could be held back for up to a year.

-On their own website, Ticketmaster’s FAQs on “cancelled or rescheduled” events states: “If your event has been cancelled, there’s nothing you need to do.
-We’ll get in touch with you directly with more information.
+However, the UK arm of the ticketing site has now told NME that if fans “cannot attend the new date, they are entitled to a refund.”

 It comes after coronavirus led to the widespread cancellation of gigs in the UK and festivals such as Glastonbury.